christianotieno/weather-app/README.md

 # weather-app

-> Asynchronous JavaScript and APIs project - dynamically rendering a simple weather app using the fetch function and the openweathermap api!
+> Asynchronous JavaScript and APIs project - dynamically rendering a simple weather app using the fetch function and the OpenWeatherMap API!

 ![screenshot](./src/assets/img/screenshot.png)

-Additional description about the project and its features.
+A summary description of the project and its features illustrated below.

 ## Built With